 The entire state only has a little over 5.6 million residents.
 The city of New York has a bigger population than all of Colorado.

 4. The State Has Elevation

 Colorado is the highest state in more than one way.
 The state has the highest average elevation of any state in the U.S. and is the home to over three-quarters of the land in the country that sits above 10,000 ft.

 The other “highest” records Colorado holds include the highest incorporated town, Leadville 10,152 feet, the highest paved road (Mt Evans Byway), the highest flat-top mountain (Grand Mesa), and the highest sand dunes (Star Dunes).

 Since there is not much city life offered by the state, the residents tend to enjoy a large variety of outdoor sports.
 Just about everyone spends a weekend here and there taking a cruise into the Rocky Mountains to do some kind of outdoor activity.

-Some of the outdoor sports are relaxed and mellow but extreme sports are especially popular in Colorado.
-With the mountainous terrain Colorado has, the possibilities are endless.
+Some of the outdoor recreation is relaxed and mellow but extreme sports are especially popular in the Rockies.
+With the mountainous terrain that Colorado has, the possibilities are limitless.
 Many thrill seekers like to spend their time rock climbing on or repelling off of tall, steep cliffs.

-Many take their chances whitewater rafting on the states many wild rivers.
-Zip lines have recently grown in popularity and you can find them all over the state.
-These zip line courses get set up on mountains and in steep canyons so that thrill seekers can zip through the rocky cliff canyons at speeds over 50 MPH!
+Many take their chances whitewater rafting on the state’s many wild rivers.
+Zip lines have grown in popularity and you can find them all over the state.
+These zip line courses are usually set up on mountains and in steep canyons so that adrenaline seekers can zip through the rocky cliff canyons at speeds over 50 MPH!

 Overall, Colorado is a unique state that is packed full of history and unusual places and things.
-Another thrill seeker -friendly adventure to take in Colorado is a trip to the world’s largest alligator sanctuary in Alamosa.
-The rumor has it that you can sign a waiver and learn how to wrestle a gator free of charge if you please!
+Another thrill seeker-friendly adventure to take is a trip to the world’s largest alligator sanctuary in Alamosa.
+The rumor has it that you can sign a waiver and learn how to wrestle a gator if you please.